filecoin-project/filecoin-docs/content/en/smart-contracts/developing-contracts/solidity-libraries/index.md

 ---
-title: "Using Filecoin.sol"
+title: "Solidity libraries"
-description: "Filecoin.sol is a Solidity library used to interact with Filecoin built-in actors."
-lead: "Filecoin.sol is a set of Solidity libraries that allow developers to write smart contracts that seamlessly call exported methods of Filecoin built-in actors, as well as to access Filecoin specific system-calls idiomatically."
+description: "External Solidity libraries can help developers create their applications quicker by offloading some of the work to already existing smart contracts."
+lead: "External Solidity libraries can help developers create their applications quicker by offloading some of the work to already existing smart contracts."
 draft: false
 images: []
 type: docs
 menu:
   smart-contracts:
+    parent: "smart-contracts-developing-contracts"
-    identifier: "filecoin-sol-bff1cc77a90c8bea84857e1139981325"
+    identifier: "solidity-libraries-bff1cc77a90c8bea84857e1139981325"
-weight: 110
+weight: 100
 toc: true
 ---

+## Filecoin.sol

 Filecoin.sol allows developers to: